InternationalTradeAdministration/developerportal/_posts/2014-07-25-trade-leads.md

 ###size + offset

 The **size** parameter allows you to configure the maximum amount of hits to be returned.
 The **offset** parameter defines the offset from the first result you want to fetch.
+If the developer specifies size and offset, the API returns 10 results by default with a maximum of 100 results.

 **_Example_**